 Thurston is a tiny village located in the state of Ohio.
-With a population of 601 people and just one neighborhood, Thurston is the 645th largest community in Ohio.
-Much of the housing stock in Thurston was built prior to World War II, making it one of the older and more historic villages in the country.
+With a population of 605 people and just one neighborhood, Thurston is the 645th largest community in Ohio.
+Thurston has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.

 Thurston real estate is some of the most expensive in Ohio, although Thurston house values don't compare to the most expensive real estate in the U.S.

-When you are in Thurston, you'll notice that it is more blue-collar than most other communities in America.
-39.89% of Thurston’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Thurston is generally considered to be a blue-collar town.
+39.89% of the Thurston workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Thurston is a village of service providers, transportation and shipping workers, and professionals.
 There are especially a lot of people living in Thurston who work in food service (17.55%), office and administrative support (7.45%), and management occupations (7.45%).

 The per capita income in Thurston in 2022 was $19,376, which is low income relative to Ohio and the nation.
 This equates to an annual income of $77,504 for a family of four.